jjpatric/jjpatric.github.io/blog/blog/written-from-iPhone.md

 GitHub is a wonderful website that allows you to create and edit files directly in the browser.

-The inspiration to write a blog post can come at any time so writing a new post from my phone will be very useful.
+The inspiration to write a blog post can come at any time.

-This is the first post I have made entirely from my phone.
+Not that I will ever be inspired to write a blog post.

-Nice.
+U_U